 A urinary tract infection (UTI) can often cause frequent urination and a burning or stinging sensation when you pass water.

 This pain may originate in one of the following places:

-Your bladder, when the lining becomes inflamed because of bacteria that have entered from the anus
+Your bladder, when the lining becomes inflamed because of bacteria that have entered

 The urethra, which is the tube that transmits urine from the bladder to the exterior of the body